Konig's Westphalian Gin: Claim of Royal warrant

 The firm's advertising said that the gin was supplied to the British House of Commons and House of Lords, and it claimed that the firm held a royal warrant of appointment.

 Claim of awards

 König boasted that the spirit had over 250 Grand Prix and gold medals from trade fairs.
 The company's gins and liqueurs were shown at the World's Columbian Exposition (The Chicago World's Fair) of 1893.

 H.C.
 König

 The firm's British wholesaler was located at Beer Lane, London E.C.
-The firm "HC König" is now part of Mozart Distillerie GmbH in Salzburg, Austria, and produces and distributes spirits and liqueurs.
-Harald König is the Chief Executive and President.